arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ### Soil Moisture Measurement

-Instead of measuring the percentage of water by volume in a given amount of soil, we will be using watermark sensors that are capable of measuring the physical force holding water in the soil.
-Those measurements are correlated with how difficult it is for the plants to extract water from the soil, being really interesting data for agriculture applications.
+Instead of measuring the percentage of water by volume in a given amount of soil, we will be using watermark sensors that are capable of measuring the physical force holding the water in the soil.
+Those measurements are correlated with the effort plants have to make to extract water from the soil, a really interesting data for agricultural applications.

 The measurement is done in Centibars, and we can use the following readings as a general guideline: